vaphor/DataAbstraction/README.md

 Running `make` should build the tool and create an executable named *dataabs*.

+Note : you may have depredecation warnings as we retain compatibility with old versions of Ocaml.

 ## Test

 Run `make demo` to check that the tool run correctly on *demo.smt2* and, if you have [Z3](https://github.com/Z3Prover/z3) installed, use `make test` to check the result